Stephen Dobyns

-Stephen J. Dobyns (born February 19, 1941) is an American poet and novelist born in Orange, New Jersey.
+Stephen J. Dobyns (February 19, 1941 – June 14, 2026) was an American poet and novelist.

-Life
+Life and career

-Dobyns was born on February 19, 1941, in Orange, New Jersey, to Lester L., an Episcopal minister, and Barbara Johnston Dobyns.
+Dobyns was born in Orange, New Jersey, on February 19, 1941, to Lester L., an Episcopal minister, and Barbara Johnston Dobyns, a history teacher at the high school and college levels.
 Dobyns was raised in New Jersey, Michigan, Virginia, and Pennsylvania.
 He was educated at Shimer College, transferred to and graduated from Wayne State University in 1964, and received an MFA from the Iowa Writers' Workshop at the University of Iowa in 1967.
-He has worked as a reporter for the Detroit News.
+He worked as a reporter for the Detroit News.

-He has taught at various academic institutions, including Sarah Lawrence College, the Warren Wilson College MFA Program for Writers, the University of Iowa, Syracuse University, and Boston University.
+He taught at various academic institutions, including Sarah Lawrence College, the Warren Wilson College MFA Program for Writers, the University of Iowa, Syracuse University, and Boston University.

 In 1995, as a professor of English at Syracuse University, he was accused of sexual harassment after an incident in which he also threw a drink at his accuser and made a rude remark about her in front of numerous witnesses.
 Syracuse University suspended him for two years, after which he resigned.
-Francine Prose defended him—as did university professor/writers Tobias Wolff, Hayden Carruth, and Agha Shahid Ali.
+Francine Prose defended him—as did university professor/writers Mary Karr, Tobias Wolff, Hayden Carruth, and Agha Shahid Ali.

+Dobyns died on June 14, 2026, at the age of 85.